manishrjain/resume/content/home/experience.md

 incremental indexing system providing 50% fresher results, and the largest collection of web content ever offered by Google.

-Built various solutions around tackling size control, index quality and page freshness issues in a system holding *>100PB* of data.
+Built various solutions tackling size control, index quality and page freshness issues in a system holding *>100PB* of data.

 """